-➤ Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$360,355 as of December 31, 2011.
+Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$363,000 as at March 31, 2012.
 The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
 These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
 The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.